phantauth/phantauth-doc/src/en/integration.md

 > ![map identity providers claims](../hu/img/azure-map-this-identity-providers-claims.png)

-A PhantAuth [Azure AD B2C Test Page](https://www.phantauth.net/test/azure) oldalon kipróbálható az Azure AD B2C integráció.
+To try the Azure AD B2C integration, go to the PhantAuth [Azure AD B2C Test Page](https://www.phantauth.net/test/azure).
-Az oldal a *Microsoft Authentication Library for JavaScript (MSAL.js)* felhasználásával készült.
+The page was developed by the use of the *Microsoft Authentication Library for JavaScript (MSAL.js)*.

 # Other Integrations

-A fenti példák csak szemléltető jellegűek, a PhantAuth mint standard OpenID Connect provider tetszőleges az OpenID Connect szabványt támogató környezetbe integrálható.
+The above exmples are for demonstration purposes only, PhantAuth as a standard OpenID Connect provider can be integrated in any environment that supports the OpenID Connect standard.